 Common Symptoms are :

-Osteoarthritis develops as a result of stress and resultant wear and tear on a particular joint (this can be due to injury or infection, excess weight, congenital reasons or other neuro/ muscular dysfunction).
+Osteoarthritis develops as a result of stress and resultant wear and tear on a particular joint (this can be due to injury or infection, excess weight, congenital reasons or other neuromuscular dysfunction).
 First the cartilage degenerates which then means bone surfaces are less well protected and can become damaged.
 This is very painful and can be accompanied by stiffness and even locking of the joint.

-Rheumatoid arthritis on the other hand is a systemic inflammatory disorder that as well as affecting the joints can also affect other tissues and organs. it involves an inflammation and swelling of the capsule around the joints, excess synovial fluid and the development of fibrous tissue in the joint capsule.
+Rheumatoid arthritis on the other hand is a systemic inflammatory disorder that as well as affecting the joints can also affect other tissues and organs.
+It involves inflammation and swelling of the capsule around the joints, excess synovial fluid and the development of fibrous tissue in the joint capsule.
 Long term this can lead to the destruction of cartilage and even fusion of the joints.
-Rheumatoid arthritis can also produce inflammation in the lungs, the membranes of lung (pleura), the membrane around the heart (pericardium), and whites of the eyes (sclera).
-Although the cause of rheumatoid arthritis is unknown, it is cosidered to be a systemic autoimmune disease.
+Rheumatoid arthritis can also produce inflammation in the lungs, the membranes of the lung (pleura), the membrane around the heart (pericardium), and whites of the eyes (sclera).
+Although the cause of rheumatoid arthritis is unknown, it is considered to be a systemic autoimmune disease.

 Ayurvedic View :